 At Wetherby YOI, the DofE is delivered in conjunction with the Army Cadets.
 In line with the DofE principle that all programmes should be achievable by all young people aged 14 to 24, the DofE is offered to both the institute’s Cadets and any trainee who wants to take part.

-The DofE is promoted through and delivered mainly by the PE department staff, as Paul Brown, the institute’s DofE Co-ordinator and Physical Education Officer, explains, “The feedback from those taking part has been nothing but positive.
+The DofE is promoted through and delivered mainly by the PE department staff, as Paul, the institute’s DofE Co-ordinator and Physical Education Officer, explains, “The feedback from those taking part has been nothing but positive.
 The DofE has been transformational for those taking part.
 When word gets out that they’re doing it, before you know it, we have a queue of young lads at the door who want to do it too.”

 The team responsible for delivering DofE programmes at Wetherby has used creative ways to overcome the challenges associated with the YOI setting.
 For example, they run both internal and external expeditions for participants to complete their Expedition section.
 During the internal expedition, the young men do map reading demonstrations and are tested and asked questions by the Assessors.
 For external expeditions, the routes are planned within permitted areas and are supervised; allowing them to complete an independent expedition whilst complying with the institution’s security regulations.